They: Generic

-The pronoun they can also be used to refer to an unspecified group of people, as in In Japan they drive on the left. or They're putting in a McDonald's across the street from the Target.
-It often refers to the authorities, or to some perceived powerful group, sometimes sinister: They don't want the public to know the whole truth.
+The pronoun they can also be used to refer to an unspecified group of people, as in "In Japan they drive on the left", or "They are putting in a new restaurant across the street."
+It often refers to the authorities, or to some perceived powerful group, sometimes sinister: "They don't want the public to know the whole truth."

-Pronunciation

-According to the OED, the following pronunciations are used: